What is Supported Independent Living? Plus how to get your FREE SIL ebook.

 What is Supported Independent Living?

-Getting help to live independently.
+SIL can help you live independently.

 Supported Independent Living (SIL) can be used to get a support worker to help with daily tasks or even do them for you.
 This can include household tasks such as cooking, or personal care tasks such as bathing.